OpenEvalProject/evals/manuscripts/elife-37243/v3/manuscript.md

 We were concerned that overexpression of PonA1-mRFP causes aberrant polar morphology and is toxic to M. smegmatis (Hett et al., 2010; Kieser et al., 2015a) and about the propensity of mCherry to cluster (Landgraf et al., 2012).
 Because our attempts to produce PonA1 fusions with different fluorescent proteins were unsuccessful, we opted to take a complementary, activity-based approach.
 Fluorescent derivatives of β-lactam antibiotics bind specifically and covalently to PBPs, and therefore have been used to image active enzyme in both protein gels and intact cells (Kocaoglu and Carlson, 2013).
 Our images of whole cells labeled with Bocillin, a BODIPY conjugate of penicillin, were in agreement with those from a previous publication (Plocinski et al., 2011), and seemed to indicate that Bocillin binds both the poles and sidewall of M. smegmatis (Figure 5—figure supplement 3B and C).
 However, given the hydrophobicity of the BODIPY dye, we considered the possibility that Bocillin might nonspecifically associate with the greasy mycomembrane.
 Fluorescence across the cell surface was diminished by pre-treating cells with the β-lactam ampicillin, which prevents peptidoglycan assembly by binding to PBPs, but not d-cycloserine, which inhibits peptidoglycan synthesis in a PBP-independent manner (Figure 5—figure supplement 3B and C).
 These experiments suggest that at least some of the sidewall labeling of Bocillin is specific, and therefore, that PBPs are present and active in these locations.

-## Expansion of the mycobacterial envelope is concentrated at the poles
+### Expansion of the mycobacterial envelope is concentrated at the poles

 Our data indicate that peptidoglycan precursors are made and likely polymerized both at the poles and sidewall.
 Peptidoglycan synthesis is often presumed to mark sites of bacterial cell growth.
 However, dispersed elongation has not been reported in mycobacteria.
 Accordingly we performed a pulse chase experiment to test whether cell expansion correlates with sites of metabolic labeling.
 After marking peptidoglycan with RADA, we tracked labeled and unlabeled cell surface during 15 min (~10% generation time) of outgrowth.
 While we cannot rule out sidewall expansion below our limit of detection, the fluorescence dilution in this experiment was consistent with previous reports (Aldridge et al., 2012; Santi et al., 2013; Meniche et al., 2014; Kieser and Rubin, 2014; Boutte et al., 2016; Rego et al., 2017) and restricted to the mycobacterial poles (Figure 5—figure supplement 4).

-## Muramidase treatment increases peptidoglycan synthesis along the sidewall
+### Muramidase treatment increases peptidoglycan synthesis along the sidewall

 What is the function of peptidoglycan assembly that does not directly contribute to physical expansion of the cell?
 We hypothesized that one role of growth-independent cell wall synthesis might be repair.
 More specifically, we reasoned that insertion of peptidoglycan building blocks directly along the cell periphery would enable a real-time, comprehensive response to damage (Figure 6A).
 Cell wall repair that is restricted to sites of mycobacterial growth, by contrast, would be confined to the poles and renew the cell surface only after several generations.
 Extended incubation of M. smegmatis (~48 hr) with the peptidoglycan-degrading enzyme lysozyme substantially decreases colony-forming units (Kanetsuna, 1980).
 We have also shown that spheroplasts generated by combined glycine and lysozyme treatment lack peptidoglycan (Melzer et al., 2018).
 Together these data indicate that the enzyme is able to access and damage peptidoglycan in intact cells.
 We challenged M. smegmatis for 30 min in a mixture of lysozyme and mutanolysin, another enzyme that has been extensively used for in vitro digestion of peptidoglycan.
 After washing away the enzyme, we assessed the sites of peptidoglycan synthesis by alkDADA labeling.
 Pre-treatment by the muramidases clearly shifted the fluorescence from the brighter pole towards the sidewall (Figure 6B).
 These data indicate that mycobacteria reallocate peptidoglycan assembly away from the faster growing pole and toward the periphery upon damage to the cell wall (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/37243/elife-37243-fig6-v3.jpg)

 **Figure 6.:** (A) Model for the spatial organization of peptidoglycan (PG) synthesis and repair with respect to mycobacterial growth and division.
 Left, regions of cell surface that expand are highlighted in blue.
 Middle and right, areas of peptidoglycan precursor synthesis are highlighted in orange.
 (B) M. smegmatis was pretreated (dark green) or not (light green) with lysozyme (lys) and mutanolysin (mut) for 30 min then incubated an additional 15 min in the presence of alkDADA.
 The bacteria were then washed and fixed and subjected to CuAAC with azido-CR110.
 Fluorescence was quantitated as in Figure 2 for cells without (top; 232 < n < 236) and with (bottom; 29 < n < 55) visible septa.
 Dim pole (dp), sidewall (sw) and bright pole (bp) defined as in Figure 2.
 Fluor distrib, average fluorescence distribution.
 AU, arbitrary units.
 Error bars, ±standard deviation.
-Statistical significance between untreated (four biological replicates) and lysozyme/mutanolysin-treated (three biological replicates) was assessed for the dim pole, sidewall and bright pole by two-tailed Student’s t test. *p<0.05; **p<0.005.10.7554/eLife.37243.032Figure 6—source data 1.M. smegmatis challenged with peptidoglycan-digesting enzymes.
+Statistical significance between untreated (four biological replicates) and lysozyme/mutanolysin-treated (three biological replicates) was assessed for the dim pole, sidewall and bright pole by two-tailed Student’s t test. *p<0.05; **p<0.005.

 ## Discussion